 What to look out for when getting a trampoline for your autistic child

-- Can be used both indoors and outdoors—A good trampoline need to be used both indoors and outdoors as well.
+- Can be used both indoors and outdoors—A good trampoline needs to be used both indoors and outdoors as well.

-- Offer maximum enjoyment to the kids while allowing them to expend all their bottled up energies—the trampoline need to be in good shape and strong enough so that the kids can enjoy it for a long time and will only move off it when they have expended maximum energy on it.
+- Offer maximum enjoyment to the kids while allowing them to expend all their bottled-up energies—the trampoline needs to be in good shape and strong enough so that the kids can enjoy it for a long time and will only move off it when they have expended maximum energy on it.

 When you have a kid with sensory needs, then the best mini indoor trampoline to get them is the Skybound mini trampoline.
 But why?
 Because it is made of sturdy dual welded material with removable sturdy handlebars that the kid holds onto as they jump up and down without your having to worry that they might fall off badly.

 The only notable negative thing we found about this trampoline is that it can only fit one kid.
 Though it has a weight limit of upto 175lbs, the size of 53×35 inches would not be ideal for more than one kid.

 What we loved about the Skybound Mini trampoline